These Are The 7 Best Online Business Loans in 2019

 Funding Circle’s application takes just 10 minutes to complete — and you’ll receive a decision within 24 hours and funding five business days after that if you get approved.
 You’ll need to provide last year’s personal tax return, your last two years’ business tax returns, your last six bank statements and any proof of business debt to apply for a loan.
 The company offers amounts from $25,000 to $500,000 and short- and long-term loans with term ranging from six months to five years.

-Interest rates for the term loans range from 4.99% and 27.79%, depending on your credit score.
+Interest rates for the term loans are as low as 4.99%.
 Although there are no application fees, Funding Circle does charge an origination fee that ranges from .99% to 6.99%, as well as a late fee of 5% if you don’t make your payments on time.

 National Funding’s biggest strength is its variety of loans.
 Borrowers can apply for bad credit loans, bridge loans, business capital loans, corporate loans, commercial business loans, short- term business loans, working capital loans or unsecured loans in amounts from $5,000 to $500,000.
 To qualify for one of these loans you must be in business for a minimum of one year, have three months of bank statements and $100,000 in annual gross sales.